When you purchase a new POS system, you aren't just buying software; you're entering into a potentially long-term relationship with a POS partner.

 What are Support's hours?
 Can I reach them on nights and weekends?

 Restaurants don't operate on a 9 to 5, Monday through Friday schedule.
 In most cases, Saturday and Sunday are the busiest days of the week.
 If you own a nightclub, for example, your establishment is open well into the early morning hours.
 Before you make the decision to purchase a POS, understand when you will have access to support and how that will impact your operations if you need help outside of "normal" business hours.
-The best POS systems have 24/7 support.
+The best POS systems have 24/7 customer support.

 What is Support’s typical response time?